microsoft/BUILD25-LAB331/docs/docs/lab-1-introduction-to-reasoning-models.md

     What do you notice about the answer the model returns vs what a chat model would typically output?

-Type in 'exit' to leave the program and continue with the next step.
+    Type in 'exit' to leave the program and continue with the next section.

 ## **Seperating Thinking from the Final Answer**